Skip to main content

 Add your Stitch design system to Bolt

-1. On the Google Stitch canvas, click your design system.
+1. In Google Stitch canvas, click the card for your design system.

 2. To review its contents, click Modify > Edit, then select the DESIGN.md tab.